Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 Instructions

 • Put bamboo skewers in water to soak while you prep.
 Mix marinade ingredients, multiplying by the number of pounds you wish to marinate.
 Marinade is recommended for meat.
-It is also great on vegetables, but, alternatively, you can brush the skewers generously with oil and sprinkle on the shaokao spice before and during grilling.
+It is also great on vegetables, but, alternatively, you can brush the vegetable skewers generously with oil and sprinkle on the shaokao spice before and during grilling.

-• Prep meat by cutting into small cubes of about ½ inch or slicing thinly into long strips.
+• Prep meat by cutting into quite small cubes of about ½ inch or slicing thinly into long strips.
 Thread them onto the skewers, using only the top half or so of the skewers, leaving the bottom as a "handle."
 Leave chicken flats and shrimp whole.

 • Cut vegetables into uniform, thin slices about ⅛ inch thick (potato, lotus root, zucchini, eggplant) or into small cubes of ½ inch.
 Break cauliflower and broccoli into small florets.
 Leave green beans and chilies whole.
 The goal is uniform cooking size.